 That was pretty convenient.
 Cir was having a hard time walking at the time.
 I can't imagine having to take him to the doctors everyday for each of those treatments.
 We weren't living in accessible housing yet, so getting him up and down the stairs would have been very difficult.

-Cir has also taken Prednisone, which he took orally.
+Cir has also taken Prednisone, which he was prescribed orally.
 It is also a synthetic corticosteroid medication and does basically the same thing as methylprednisolone.
-This medication can also be taken orally.
+This medication, prednisone, was also prescribed after the infusion of solu medrol to wean him off of the steroid so it wasn't too quick a drop to his system.

 There are several times when you shouldn't take methylprednisolone.
 The obvious being if you are allergic to it.
 If this is your first time taking the drug, then you won't know until after you take it.
 An allergic reaction usually happens within two hours of taking a drug.
 So click here to see the signs of an allergic reaction.